If Winter Comes

 If Winter Comes is a 1947 American drama film directed by Victor Saville and starring Walter Pidgeon, Deborah Kerr and Angela Lansbury.
 Produced by Metro-Goldwyn-Mayer, it is based on the 1921 novel by A.S.M.
 Hutchinson.
 The film tells the story of an English textbook writer who takes in a pregnant girl.
 The novel had previously been made into the 1923 silent film If Winter Comes.

+The title of the film was taken from the last line of the Percy Bysshe Shelley poem "Ode to the West Wind": "If Winter comes, can Spring be far behind?"

 Plot

 Set in the English village Penny Green in 1939, the film focuses on Mark Sabre (Walter Pidgeon), an author and publisher who is unhappily married to Mabel (Angela Lansbury), a cold, humorless woman who usually spends her days gossiping with the townspeople.
 When Mark learns his former sweetheart Nona Tybar (Deborah Kerr) is returning to Penny Green, Mark, unlike his wife, is delighted.
 Nona is married to Tony Tybar (Hugh French), but she is still in love with Mark.
 Mabel is aware of Mark's feelings for Nona, and encourages him to spend time with her, thinking he will decide with whom he wants to spend his life.

 As the war starts, Tony is called into the military; Mark attempts to enlist, but a doctor finds a heart condition and prevents him.
 Nona leaves Penny Green to join the Women's Auxiliary Air Force.
 Life becomes quiet for Mark until Effie Bright (Janet Leigh), who has been disowned by her father for becoming pregnant, turns to him for help.

 Mark helps Effie and lets her live in his home while he looks for a better situation for her.
 This causes a great scandal, and the townspeople soon denounce Mark.
 He loses his job as a result of the morals clause at his place of employment.
 Mabel leaves Mark, believing that he has fathered Effie's baby, and serving Effie with the notice that she is co-respondent in the divorce.
 Effie, who was already under mental stress because the real father of the baby had not written her, commits suicide by poisoning herself.
+Meanwhile, Tony is killed overseas fighting in the war.
 At the inquest to determine Effie's cause of death, numerous witnesses give anecdotal evidence suggesting a sexual relationship between Mark and Effie.
 Nona appears, having just learned of Tony's death, and makes a short speech in support of Mark's character.
 The inquest determines that Effie's cause of death was suicide, and they censure Mark for his behavior.